Lorelei and the Laser Eyes on Steam - User reviews, Price & Information

 Released on May 16th 2024 is available only on Windows in 10 languages: English, French, Italian, German, Spanish - Spain, Japanese, Korean, Simplified Chinese, Traditional Chinese and Spanish - Latin America.

-The game is currently priced at 17.24€ on Steam and has a 25% discount.
+The game is currently priced at 17.24€ on Steam with a 25% discount.

 The Steam community has classified Lorelei and the Laser Eyes into these genres: